Frisco, Colorado

 Frisco is a home rule municipality located in Summit County, Colorado, United States.
-The town population was 2,913 at the 2020 United States Census.
+The population was 2,913 at the 2020 census.
 Frisco is a part of the Breckenridge, CO Micropolitan Statistical Area.
 It is a popular town among skiers from around the world.
 Four major ski resorts are located in close proximity to Frisco: Copper Mountain, Breckenridge, Keystone, and Arapahoe Basin.

 History

-Founded in 1873 (officially chartered in 1879) by Henry Recen, Frisco was built because of the Colorado Silver Boom, which began in 1879.
-Frisco was incorporated in 1880.
-The town's name does not come from the popular nickname for the city of San Francisco, California, but is rather named after the popular Frisco Lines Railroad in hopes of it bringing the rail line to the town.
+Founded in 1873 (and officially chartered in 1879) by Henry Recen, Frisco was built because of the Colorado Silver Boom, which began in 1879.
+Frisco was incorporated on December 3, 1880.
+The town's name comes not from San Francisco, California but, rather, the St. Louis–San Francisco Railway, commonly known as the Frisco, in an attempt to lure the rail line to the town.
+(Frisco, Texas, is also named after the railroad.)

+At one point Frisco became the sixth wealthiest county in the United States, however by 2025 wealth inequality and housing costs in the area had become so extreme that many workers there, ranging from ski instructors to emergency room nurses, were forced into homelessness even despite continuing to maintain their jobs.
+Homeless employees of local ski resorts are permitted to sleep in their cars in local lots only if they can prove their employment.